 We stayed at Blairadam for a week.
 It was a very unique housesit and we’ll feel forever grateful to be given the opportunity to look after this historic property!

 As always we feel sad to say goodbye to Bunch and Boysie.
 You do create a bond with the doggies you care for and leaving them behind usually means a few tears.
+House sitting in Scotland was a very unique experience.
 But there are other pets to look after and other countries to explore.
 Who knows where our next house sit will take us?!